-Visit the website for each college on your list to know the application dealines and understand what you will need to complete each application.
+Visit the website for each college on your list to know the application deadlines and understand what you will need to complete each application.

-Consider using the "Colleges" and "Deadline" worksheets in this Oregon Goes to College "It's A Plan: College Workbook" to stay orgaized, or create your own!
+Consider using the "Colleges" and "Deadline" worksheets in this Oregon Goes to College "It's A Plan: College Workbook" to stay organized, or create your own!

-Specific application requirements to look for on each college website:
+Specific requirements to look up for each college you are applying to:

 - Application Deadline?
 Are you planning to apply Early Action or Regular Decision?
 Make sure to keep track of your deadlines!

 - Counselor Letter of Recommendation required?
-If so, go to the College Application Process tab of the Counselor Website to get all the information you need for how to request a Letter of Rec from your counselor.
+If so, go to the Sending Transcripts & Counselor Letters of Rec tab of the Counselor Website to get all the information you need for how to request a Letter of Rec from your counselor.
 You must submit necessary info and materials to your counselor at least three weeks before your college application deadline.
 Note: If a Counselor Letter of Rec is not required for the schools you are applying to, don't worry about this step!
 Either way, make sure you are communicating with your counselor!

 - SAT or ACT required?
 Some schools require test scores, and others don't.
 Make sure to check the college websites to know what the schools you're applying to require.
 If test scores are required, get an idea of the score range the college is looking for.

-- You will be able to find all this information through the Admissions Page of the college websites, so make sure to check!
+- You will be able to find this information through the admissions page of the university websites and under the Universities tab on Maia Learning!

-4. Keep your MaiaLearning account up to date with schools on your applying list and your admission information
+5. Keep your MaiaLearning account up to date with schools on your Applying List and your admission information

-- Go to the College Application Process tab of the Counselor's Website for the process you will need to follow to request a transcript or a counselor letter of recommendation, and for other important information and guidance.
+- Go to the Sending Transcripts & Counselor Letters of Rec tab of the Counseling Website for the process you will need to follow to request a transcript or a counselor letter of recommendation, and for other important information and guidance.